ArnaudBelcour/bigecyhmm/README.md

 There are four parameters:

-- `--esmecata`: EsMeCaTa output folder associated with the run (as the visualisation works on esmecata results).
+- `--esmecata`: EsMeCaTa output folder associated with the run (as the visualisation works on EsMeCaTa results).
 Only required for `bigecyhmm_visualisation esmecata`.
 - `--bigecyhmm`: bigecyhmm output folder associated with the run.
 Required for both `bigecyhmm_visualisation esmecata` and `bigecyhmm_visualisation genomes`.
 - `--abundance-file`: abundance file indicating the abundance for each organisms selected by EsMeCaTa.
 Optional for both `bigecyhmm_visualisation esmecata` and `bigecyhmm_visualisation genomes`.
 - `-o`: an output folder.
 Required for both `bigecyhmm_visualisation esmecata` and `bigecyhmm_visualisation genomes`.